| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-tabulate (lambda(i)(integer->char(+fx i 32))) 20) => " !\"#$%&'()*+,-./0123" |

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-returns a newly allocated list of the characters
+string->list returns a newly allocated list of the characters

-that make up the given string. list->string
+that make up the given string. list->string returns a newly

 allocated string formed from the characters in the list

-, which must be a list of
+char-list, which must be a list of

-are inverses so
+characters. string->list and list->string are inverses so

-far as equal?
+far as equal? is concerned.

-is extended from the R5RS definition to take optional
+string->list is extended from the R5RS definition to take optional

 (string->list "asdf") => (#\a #\s #\d #\f) |

-An efficient implementation of (compose string->list reverse)
+An efficient implementation of (compose string->list reverse):

 (reverse-list->string '(#\a #\B #\c)) => "cBa" |